DanilScheglov/DanilScheglov/README.md

 ## 👋 Hi there, I'm Danil

-## I am a System Administrator and Developer
+## I am a System Administrator and developer on the platform .NET
 - 🎉 I like to automate all my work to make life easier.
 I also like to write code
 - 💪 Calisthenics and Workout
 - 💻 System Administrator and Programmer